Key Facts

 FAQ

-What formats can I use to input complex numbers?
+What format should I use to enter complex numbers?

-Can I calculate the square root of a complex number?
+Can I calculate the power of a complex number?

-Is it possible to find the conjugate of a complex number?
+How do I find the magnitude or angle of a complex number?